inspektor-gadget/inspektor-gadget/README.md

 # Inspektor Gadget

-Inspektor Gadget is a collection of tools (or gadgets) for developers of Kubernetes applications.
-While it is primarily designed for [Lokomotive](https://github.com/kinvolk/lokomotive), Kinvolk's open-source Kubernetes distribution, it can be used on other Kubernetes distributions.
+Inspektor Gadget is a collection of tools (or gadgets) to debug and inspect Kubernetes applications.
+While it was originally designed for [Lokomotive](https://kinvolk.io/lokomotive-kubernetes/), Kinvolk's open-source Kubernetes distribution, it works just as well on other Kubernetes distributions.

 ## Installation